goruck/smart-zoneminder/README.md

     AddType video/mp4 .mp4
 </Directory>
 ```
-6. Restart Apache.
-7. Allow external access to Apache by opening the right port on your firewall.

-Also a CGI script is used to generate the clip so you also need to make sure Apache is configured to allow the CGI to be used.
+6. Configure Apache to allow the CGI to be used.
 You should allow the CGI script only to be accessed externally via HTTPS and only with a password.
 I used [DIY: Enable CGI on your Apache server](https://www.techrepublic.com/blog/diy-it-guy/diy-enable-cgi-on-your-apache-server/) as a guide but only enabled the CGI to be used with the HTTPS virtual host.
+7. Restart Apache.
+8. Allow external access to Apache by opening the right port on your firewall.

 ### Amazon Developers Account
 You'll need an [Amazon Developers](https://developer.amazon.com/) account to use the Alexa skills I developed for this project since I haven't published them.